mithril-security/aigovtool/client/README.md

 ### Key components

-BlindAI DRM is made up of three main components:
+AIGovTool is made up of three main components:

 #### The DRM custodian server